o-fl0w/stash-vr/README.md

 **[Install](#Installation) Stash-VR, point it to your Stash instance and point your VR video player to Stash-VR.**

-Both flat and VR videos are supported.
+(Traditional flat/2d videos as well as VR videos are supported.)

 ## Supported video players
 * HereSphere (two-way sync)